mhermsdorferf5/bigip-notes/tcl-irules-collection/dns-ttl-workaround.md

 The final assumption is that this will be RR set dependent, my testing is based on an average of 2.5 RRs per DNS request.

-### Failed Optimizations
+## Failed Optimizations

-List of failed optimization attempts, documented so that folks don't get clever and try them again.
+List of failed optimization attempts, documented so that clever folks don't waste time trying them again.

 * All tests done with a set of queries to records as follows:
   * A record with 4 RRs with authoritative TTLs set to 1.